A universal scaling law for gravitational waves induced during inflation: General ansatz for the anisotropic stress tensor

 \end{enumerate} This leaves $n$ as the only free exponent and \Eq\eqref{eq:ansatz-unconstrained} reduces to

 Applying Wick's theorem to the four-field correlator of $\Psi_i$ that we assume to be Gaussian, we obtain the unequal time correlator of $\Pi_{ij}$,

-Here $f(\theta,\varphi)$ is a function of the spherical angles coming from the projection tensor $\La^{i\, m}_{j\,\ell}(\hat{\kb})$ which affects the amplitude by a factor of order unity and that we ignore in what follows.\footnote{More details on this integral are found e.g. in Refs.~\cite{Caprini:2003vc, Terada:2025cto, Teuscher:2025jhq}.} As our main focus is the scale dependence of $\PP_T$, we are less careful in computing its amplitude and often neglect dimensionless numerical factors.
+Here $f(\theta,\varphi)$ is a function of the spherical angles coming from the projection tensor $\La^{i\, m}_{j\,\ell}(\hat{\kb})$ which affects the amplitude by a factor of order unity and which we ignore in what follows.
+As our main focus is the scale dependence of $\PP_T$, we are less careful in computing its amplitude and often neglect dimensionless numerical factors.